NomicFoundation/hardhat/docs/creating-modules-for-deployment.md

 Modules can be deployed directly at the cli (with `npx hardhat deploy MyModule.js`), within Hardhat mocha tests (see [Ignition in Tests](./using-ignition-in-hardhat-tests.md)) or consumed by other Modules to allow for complex deployments.

-During a deployment **Ignition** uses the module to generate an execution plan of the transactions to run and the order and dependency in which to run them.
+During a deployment, **Ignition** uses the module to generate an execution plan of the transactions to run and the order in which to run them based on their dependencies.
 A module uses the injected `DeploymentBuilder` to specify the on-chain transactions that will _eventually_ be run, and how they interdepend on each other.

 ## Deploying a contract